Behavioral modernity: Late Upper Paleolithic model or "Upper Paleolithic Revolution"

 Building on the FOXP2 gene hypothesis, cognitive scientist Philip Lieberman has argued that proto-language behaviour existed prior to 50,000 BP, albeit in a more primitive form.
 Lieberman has advanced fossil evidence, such as neck and throat dimensions, to demonstrate that so-called "anatomically modern" humans from 100,000 BP continued to evolve their SVT (supralaryngeal vocal tract), which already possessed a horizontal portion (SVTh) capable of producing many phonemes which were mostly consonants.
-According to his theory, Neanderthals and early Homo sapiens would have been able to communicate using sounds and gestures.
+According to his hypothesis, Neanderthals and early Homo sapiens would have been able to communicate using sounds and gestures.

 From 100,000 BP, Homo sapiens necks continued to lengthen to a point, by around 50,000 BP, where Homo sapiens necks were long enough to accommodate a vertical portion to their SVT (SVTv), which is now a universal trait among humans.
 This SVTv enabled the enunciation of quantal vowels: [i]; [u]; and [a].
 These quantal vowels could then be immediately put to use by the already sophisticated neuro-motor-control features of the FOXP2 gene to generate more nuanced sounds and in effect increase by orders of magnitude the number of distinct sounds that can be produced, allowing for fully symbolic language.

 Goody (1986) draws an analogy between the development of spoken language and that of writing: the shift from pictographic or ideographic symbols into a fully abstract logographic writing system (such as hieroglyphs), or from a logographic system into an abjad or alphabet, led to dramatic changes in human civilization.